-One of the scariest things that can happen to someone in the workplace is getting stick inside a walk-in freer in subzero conditions with the safety latch not working.
+One of the scariest things that can happen to someone in the workplace is getting stuck inside a walk-in freer in subzero conditions with the safety latch not working.
 Although this doesn’t happen very often, there have been incidences of people dying in walk-in freezer accidents.
 It normally happens when the worker is alone and unable to call someone for help when a safety mechanism fails.
-They remain trapped inside the freezing cold with no one to help until the facility opens in the morning.

 Unfortunately, in spite of all the safety measures, malfunctions and accidents happen.
 Notification systems such as alarms and bells may go unheard and safety latches can fail.
 The problem with more advanced and comprehensive safety systems is that they are quite expensive, and many small businesses might not be able to afford them.
 So, the best way to prevent these types of situations is to inform someone that you are entering the walk-in freezer and that they should check on you at the end of the work shift.
 Keep your cell phone handy when you go inside the freezer so that you can summon help if required.

 That’s right; those huge doors on walk-in freezers can pose a hazard if they are not properly secured.
 If the door is not latched correctly, it could swing open and hit someone.
 In addition, if the door is not sealed properly, cold air can leak out and create a slip hazard.
 So be sure to check that the door is properly secured before entering or leaving the freezer.

 Compressed Air Lines